 To avoid overbookings, or a mishap in bookings the hotel inventory needs to be updated across all the distribution channels which include direct online bookings, travel wholesalers and OTAs.
 Managing all the booking channels manually can be a full-time job.
 This process can be automated by using a channel manager.

-There are many technologies that act as an extension to your property management system which allows you to manage tasks from any device seamlessly.
-This could help keeping track of reservation details of check-in, check-out and in-house guests which could help the housekeeping department in choosing a viable time to clean.
+Many technologies act as an extension to your property management system which allows you to manage tasks from any device seamlessly.
+This could help to keep track of reservation details of check-in, check-out and in-house guests which could help the housekeeping department in choosing a viable time to clean.

-Also, managing a payroll for a hotel can be a huge task for the management.
+Also, managing payroll for a hotel can be a huge task for management.
 There are many organisational and departmental levels in a hotel, so are the number of employees.
 Onboarding an employee and allocating a payroll for them could be a time-consuming process.
-There are solutions that offer payroll, benefits, HR administration, compliance support, Accounting and a technology platform to cut off the time-consuming tasks and concentrate on guests to make a memorable stay.
+Some solutions offer payroll, benefits, HR administration, compliance support, Accounting and a technology platform to cut off the time-consuming tasks and concentrate on guests to make a memorable stay.